cvocp/cvocp/README.md

 ### experiment1_data

 Data files for an experiment in clustering phonemes in 9 languages.
+Note: while most of the symbols are IPA, some substitutions have been made to conform to `pydot` limitations.

 ### experiment2_data